AGProjects/sylkrtc.js/API.md

       message_timestamp and state for the disposition change.
     * application/sylk-message-remove: content will contain the contact and message_id fields for the message that needs to be removed.
+    * application/sylk-conversation-read: content will contain the uri of the contact for whom all messages should be set to `displayed`
     * application/sylk-conversation-remove: content will contain the uri of the contact that needs to be removed.